 Prices here are higher than in Guilin itself, however, if you’ve forgotten to bring a sun hat or fruit for the journey, buy them here.
 You won’t be able to get either on the boat!

 When we arrived, there were more than 50 cruise boats moored up, ready for the day.
 The dock area was heaving with people.
 It’s all very well organised though, with an efficient booking system (we came to expect this in China!) and allocated seats on each cruise boat.

-Typical Li river cruises last 4-5 hours.
-As you gently putter along from Guilin to Yangshuo, you’ll have oodles of time to enjoy the picturesque karst landscape, described by National Geographic as “One of the world’s Top 10 Watery Wonders” by National Geographic.
+Typical Li River cruises last 4-5 hours.
+As you gently putter along from Guilin to Yangshuo, you’ll have oodles of time to enjoy the picturesque karst landscape, described by National Geographic as “One of the world’s Top 10 Watery Wonders“.

 We were surprised by the large, well-padded seats (very important!) and wide picture windows offering an unrivalled view of the river.
 Each boat also has outside deck areas to enjoy, perfect for taking photos.

 Should You Take a 3 Star or 4 Star River Cruise in Guilin?

 While there are 3-star and 4-star river cruises available, most Westerners are offered the 3-star cruises with local tour companies competing to offer the most attractive prices!